rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision-view-telemetry.md

 # View your device's inference telemetry

+Follow this guide to view your Project Santa Cruz devkit's model inference telemetry.

 ## Prerequisites

 * Project Santa Cruz Development Kit with the Azure Eye SoM connected.